Space#

 - Returns:

-- Return a boolean tensor-like object with the same shape as the input x except of the
+- Return a boolean tensor-like object with the same shape as the input

 - less_equal(other, allow_graph)#